waseralkarim/ansible-role-sudouser/README.md

-New user create and sudo permission automation on ubuntu
+Ansible Role For New user create and sudo permission
 =========

 A brief description of the role goes here.